grelleum/SteelConnection/README.md

 Three connection attempts are made by default and can be configured with the `connections_attempts=N` parameter, where N is replaced with an interger.

 ##### Using a .netrc file (Optional):
 A .netrc file can be used to store credentials on Mac, Unix, and Linux machines.  .netrc is a standard way of storing login credentials for many network based servers.
 It works like a hosts file, in that you specify servers and the credetials needed to access each server.
-The .netrc file is stored in the root of your home directory.\
+The .netrc file is stored in the root of your home directory.
+By specifying the `use_netrc=True` parameter you can prevent interactive login from being called and so it is safe for unattented scripts.\
 Use the commands below to setup a .netrc file, replacing REALM, USERNAME, and PASSWORD with your actual values.
 ```bash
 echo "machine REALM.riverbed.cc login USERNAME password PASSWORD" >> ~/.netrc